nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 4 → User Personas & Empathy Maps.md

 - Since mental health issues cost a lot of money, both in treatment & in work life, treating them in time will save money, it would be a good analytic to showcase the user
 - Since many people even suspect that curing a mental illness is largely under the volitional control of those suffering from it.
 Moreover, the treatment of mental illness is often perceived as being imprecise and relatively ineffective.
 	- Demonstrating otherwise should be helpful

+#### Pain Points from Competitors
+- Bad color UI
+- Dark Mode  has color issues
+- Non-Intuitive Icons
+- Longer Navigation
+- Data Privacy
+- Doesn't save journal entries
+- Don't pester the user
+- Good Idea bad execution
+- It is good for beginners but not for someone who has had some experience of mental well being.
+- Payment process is very poor & not something a person in need of help will enjoy
+- Poor Gamification & Bugs
+- Poor Onboarding & Bugs
+- Registration Frustrations

 [^1]: SWOT Analysis of your competitors, USP of theirs → bcg, IEEE, Gartner, McKinsey & Company, Forbes